|

 the naturalness, and therefore the believability if you

 will, of the reproduction.
+The other end

 of the musical spectrum - electronic music - also most often